quisquous/cactbot/ui/raidboss/data/README.md

 An amount of time, in seconds, to wait from the time the regex match is detected until the trigger activates.
 May be a number or a function(data, matches) that returns a number.

 **durationSeconds**
 Time, in seconds, to display the trigger text.
 May be a number or a `function(data, matches)` that returns a number.
+If not specified, defaults to 3.

 **suppressSeconds**
 Time to wait, in seconds, before showing this trigger again.
 May be a number or a function(data, matches).
 The time to wait begins at the time of the initial regex match, and is unaffected by presense or absence of a delaySeconds value.
 Once a trigger with this element activates, it will not activate again until after its timeout period is over.